 Rising Researchers – NEW Winter Session

+Last call to add a valuable winter break research opportunity!
 As winter break approaches, make the most of your time by getting involved in research.
 Rising Researchers offers the perfect opportunity for students to get exposed to scientific literature and complete the course with a publication and poster presentation.
-Gain valuable research experience in only 4 weeks, while working alongside peers in a small class cohort, under the guidance of a research mentor.
+Gain valuable research experience in only 4 weeks while working alongside peers in a small class cohort under the guidance of a research mentor.

 Schedule: 4 weeks long – meeting twice a week